 Best Bagless Vacuum for Pet Owners

 Does your furry friend shed a lot of hair around your home?
 It might be time to invest in this vacuum.
 It has a triple-action brush roll.
 This is designed to help to lift, loosen, and then remove pet hair that’s embedded in your carpet.

 The brush roll also has silk-like bristles, which may avoid damaging hard floors.
 It also has scatter-free technology, encouraging all crumbs and debris into the vacuum.
 You can enjoy power suction with the multi-cyclonic suction system.

 There are also some great cleaning tools to use around the home.
-This includes a crevice tool for crumbs, a dusting brush, pet TurboEraser tool, and pet hair corner tool.
-There’s also an extendable hose and extension wand for areas that are above your head.
+This includes a crevice tool for crumbs, a dusting brush, a pet TurboEraser tool, and a pet hair corner tool.
+There’s also an extendable hose and extension wand for areas above your head.

 27-Foot Power Cord

 With a 27-foot cord, you can clean your home without having to move to different power outlets.
 This might let you clean upstairs and into spaces like cupboards.

 You can easily maneuver around sofas, fridges, and other bulky furniture that would be hard to move.
 You may be able to clean faster since the swivel steering adjusts with your movement.
 The wide cleaning path of 13 inches can also collect more debris in each pass, speeding up your vacuuming time.

 The Belt Isn’t Durable